 Duncan Alastair Simpson

-Duncan Simpson gained his BA in European Studies from the London School of Economics, and his MA and PhD (2011) in Portuguese Studies from King’s College London.
-His doctoral research, funded by the Calouste Gulbenkian Foundation, focused on the relations between the Catholic Church and the Salazar regime between 1928 and 1968.
-He has taught various courses in contemporary history at the Nova School of Business and Economics (Portugal) and at the Université de Bretagne Occidentale (France).
-As a Marie Curie Fellow, he is currently working on a history of the PIDE ‘from below’, combining the methodologies of opinion surveying, oral history and archival research.
+Duncan Simpson gained his BA in European Studies at the London School of Economics, and his MA an PhD (2011) in Portuguese Studies at King’s College London.
+His doctoral thesis, funded by the Calouste Gulbenkian Foundation, focused on the relations between the Catholic Church and the Salazarist New State between 1928 and 1968.
+He has lectured on various contemporary history courses at the ICS and Nova SBE (Portugal), as well as at the Université de Bretagne Occidentale (France).
+From 2019 to 2021 he was Marie Curie Fellow at the ICS, where he wrote a history of the PIDE “from below”, combining the methodologies of oral history, quantitative surveying and archival research.
+As FCT Research Fellow at the ICS, he is currently working on “Public letter-writing in Salazar’s Portugal (1933-1974)” (2021.02904.CEECIND/CP1696/CT0007).

-Keywords: Salazar Regime, PIDE, Accusatory Practices, History ‘From Below’, Oral History.
+Keywords: Estado Novo, PIDE, Accusation Practices, History seen 'from below', Oral History.